totegamma/yisp/docs/operators.md

 ### `<=` (Less Than or Equal)

 Checks if the first value is less than or equal to the second.
+Works with numbers.

 **Syntax:**
 ```yaml